MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

 > [!NOTE]
 > Data source @iv is a predefined data source and the physical measures defined in @iv with prefix @ are predefined measures.
 These measures are a predefined configuration for the allocation feature, so don't change or delete them or you're likely to encounter unexpected errors when using the allocation feature.
 You can add new physical measures to the predefined calculated measure @iv.@available_to_allocate, but you must not change its name.

-## Change the allocation group name
+### Set up the allocation group name and hierarchy

 A maximum of two allocation group names can be set for the cuurent release and will be extended to allocation groups.
 The groups have a hierarchy.

-To set up the allocation groups follow these steps.
+To set up the allocation groups, follow these steps.

 1. Go to **Settings**.
 1. Select **Index and Reservation**.